bioinform/somaticseq/README.md

 ## Dockerized workflows and pipelines

 ### To run somatic mutation callers and then SomaticSeq
-We have created a module that can run all the dockerized somatic mutation callers and then SomaticSeq at [**utilities/dockered_pipelines**](utilities/dockered_pipelines).
+We have created a module (i.e., `makeSomaticScripts.py`) that can run all the dockerized somatic mutation callers and then SomaticSeq, described at [**utilities/dockered_pipelines**](utilities/dockered_pipelines).
+There is also an alignment workflow described there.
 You need [docker](https://www.docker.com/) to run these workflows.
 Singularity is also supported, but is not optimized.

 ### To create training data to create SomaticSeq classifiers
 We have also dockerized pipelines for *in silico* mutation spike in at [**utilities/dockered_pipelines/bamSimulator**](utilities/dockered_pipelines/bamSimulator).
 These pipelines are based on [BAMSurgeon](https://github.com/adamewing/bamsurgeon).
-We have used it to create training set to build SomaticSeq classifiers.
+We have used it to create training set to build SomaticSeq classifiers, though it has not been updated for a while.

 ### GATK's best practices for alignment
-The limited pipeline to generate BAM files based on GATK's best practices is at [utilities/dockered_pipelines/alignments](utilities/dockered_pipelines/alignments).
+Described at [**utilities/dockered_pipelines**](utilities/dockered_pipelines).
+The module is `makeAlignmentScripts.py`.

 ### Additional workflows
 * A [Snakemake](https://snakemake.readthedocs.io/en/latest/) workflow to run the somatic mutation callers and SomaticSeq was created by [Afif Elghraoui](https://github.com/0xaf1f) at [**utilities/snakemake**](utilities/snakemake).
 It needs to be updated to work.